ND-HowardGroup/Lifetime_from_intensity/README.md

 ML best model: The last layer is sigmoid and best input and output chunk size is 128x128.

+# Dataset:

+#Images: The training and test dataset can be downloaded from here https://curate.nd.edu/show/jd472v2759b

+#Citation for dataset: Please cite the LFI dataset using the following format:
+Mannam, Varun.
+“Lifetime From Intensity (LFI) Dataset.”
+Notre Dame, August 13, 2019. https://doi.org/10.7274/r0-ac46-ft93.

 ## License & Copyright
 © 2019 Varun Mannam, University of Notre Dame